RunSi/PTPOffsetMon/README.md

 ## Show Offset from Master

-n9kv1# show BOAptpApp ptp offset
+n9kv1# show PTPOffsetMon ptp offset

 The current ptp offset from master is at 0